rynkowsg/kata-DictionaryPath/README.md

 ===================

-#### Requirements:
+#### Build environment and requirements:

+The project has been compiled and tested on OS X only.
+In the future I'm going to ensure that it works also on other platforms.

+Two requirements needed to build and run the project on OS X:

+- Xcode Command Line Tools
 - CMake 3.6 or above
-- compiler
-  - on OS X: Xcode Command Line Tools
-  - on Windows: Visual Studio
-  - on Linux: gcc or clang

-The project and tests should compile and run on all three platforms, although I tested it only on OS X for now (on private computer and on Travis CI).

 #### To compile: